Aceinna/docs_openrtk/tutorial.rst

 Overview
 *********

-To get you acquainted with the OpenIMU environment, we will walk you through the development of a few simple applications:
+To get you acquainted with the OpenIMU environment, let's walk through the development of the following applications:

     1. An Inertial-Measurement Unit (IMU)
     2. A Static-Leveler